 Uruguay will deposit any global security it issues with a clearing system.
 The global security will be registered in the name of the clearing system or its nominee or common depositary.
 Unless a global security is exchanged for certificated securities, as discussed below under "Certificated Securities," it may not be transferred, except among the clearing system, its nominees or common depositaries and their successors.
-Clearing systems include The Depository Trust Company, or DTC, in the United States and Euroclear and Clearstream in Europe.
+Clearing systems include DTC, in the United States and Euroclear and Clearstream, Luxembourg in Europe.